 We present an algorithm to learn a controller for dynamic systems.
-In cases where the state dimension is small, the algorithm permits learning a Lyapunov function that guarantees stability of the closed-loop system.
-The benefit of our algorithm is the option to design an loss function that guides the controller to behave in a desired way.
-We apply the algorithm to a platooning problem with an intrinsic tradeoff between traffic throughput/fuel efficiency and vehicle safety.
-Due to a change of variable, we can learn a single controller for a platoon of heterogeneous vehicles, and we investigate the performance of a controller learned using our algorithm on a platoon of four F1Tenth vehicles and in a simulated environment with 100 vehicles.
+When the state dimension is small, the algorithm returns a Lyapunov function that guarantees stability of the closed-loop system.
+The benefit of our algorithm is the option to design a loss function that guides the controller to behave in a desired way.
+We apply the algorithm to a platooning problem with an intrinsic tradeoff between traffic performance and safety.
+Due to a change of variable, we can learn a single controller for a platoon of heterogeneous vehicles, and we investigate the performance of a controller learned using our algorithm on hardware with a platoon of four F1Tenth vehicles and in a simulated environment with 100 vehicles.
 We show that we can train an algorithm in simulation and obtain performance that bridges the gap between DMPC (the state-of-the-art when vehicles can communicate with one another) and classical linear feedback controllers.

 Future work will consider explicit safety certificates (barrier functions) along with the stability certificates.
-Further, it is possible that encoding some different notion of state, either by using a history of past errors as input into the neural network or using a recurrent neural network, could lead to better performance.
+Furthermore, it is possible that encoding some different notion of state, either by using a history of past errors as input into the neural network or using a recurrent neural network, could lead to better performance.
 We hope to investigate this using either this algorithm or similar (\eg, reinforcement learning) to investigate the performance limits of feedback controllers for platoons using a CDH spacing policy and a PF topology.